Butyl rubber: Chewing gum

 Most modern chewing gum uses food-grade butyl rubber as the central gum base, which contributes not only the gum's elasticity but also gives it a stubborn, sticky quality which has led some municipalities to propose taxation to cover costs of its removal.

 Recycled chewing gum has also been used as a source of recovered polyisobutylene.
 Amongst other products, this base rubber has been manufactured into coffee cups and 'Gumdrop' gum-collecting bins.
 When filled, the collecting bins and their contents are shredded together and recycled again.

 Tires

 Because of their superior resistance to gas diffusion, butyl rubber and halogenated rubber are used for the innerliner inside pneumatic tubeless tires, and for the inner tube in older tires.

 Insulating windows

 Polyisobutylene is used as the primary seal in an insulating glass unit for commercial and residential construction providing the air and moisture seal for the unit.

+Sealant

+In tape or caulk form, butyl can be used as a sealant.
+Butyl tape is a flexible material that under pressure, conforms to sealing surfaces and adheres to them.